MilanoTech/milanotech.github.io/_posts/2024-04-14-Hyperion dataflow with warehousing.md

 3. Improved data governance: Data quality and consistency are enhanced with ODP's centralized data management approach.
 It's like having a well-organized filing system for your financial data.

 4. Ready to ditch the data delays and unlock the power of efficient financial reporting?
-Contact MilanoTech today for a free consultation!
+Contact Straeta today for a free consultation!
 Let's make your financial data flow like a dream.

 ### Head-to-Head: RSA7 vs. ODP